leMaik/chunky/index.md

 ## Installation

-You'll need **Chunky Launcher v1.11** or later, which you can get [here](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar).

-Make sure that the _Update Site_ is set to `https://chunkyupdate.lemaik.de/`.
+Get the latest version of the Chunky launcher from [here](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar) and start it.
 Press _Check for update_ to get the latest version of Chunky.

 If you want to get the latest snapshots, make sure to tick the _Download snapshots_ checkbox before checking for updates.